 Allerdale Borough Council are responsible for the enforcement of off-street parking which is the majority of the car parks in Allerdale.
 Parking fines are strictly called Penalty Charge Notices, or PCNs.

-Cumbria County Council are responsible for all on-street parking (on roads and highways).
+Cumbria County Council is responsible for all on-street parking (on roads and highways).
 If the number on your penalty charge notice starts with YP you will have to contact Cumbria County Council.
 More information can be found on the Cumbria County Council Website.

 How much will I have to pay?